saddaulsiam/POS_System_Frontend/README.md

-# 🏪 POS System - Desktop Application
+# 🏪 POS System - Web & Desktop Application

 A modern Point of Sale desktop app built with **Electron**, **React**, and **TypeScript**.
 Cross-platform support for Windows, macOS, and Linux with automatic updates.